-This page provides you with Marketing Manager resume samples that you can use for inspiration in writing your own resume, or for creating one through our easy-to-use resume builder.
-Below you'll find our how-to section that will guide you through each section of a Marketing manager resume.
+This page provides you with Marketing Manager resume samples to use to create your own resume with our easy-to-use resume builder.
+Below you'll find our how-to section that will guide you through each section of a Marketing Manager resume.

 When was the last time you updated your resume?
 Marketing is one of the fastest growing industries out there, and it is imperative that we start this section from updating your resume with specific key points that will help you create that professional and appealing impression on your employers.

 The first thing to consider should be the format of your resume: pick something befitting of your future status as a marketing manager.
 Let your employer see that you are already professional enough to handle the role perfectly.
 We strongly suggest the reverse chronological layout as it will allow your marketing manager resume to showcase your value proposition straight into the recruiters’ mind.